sensemore/code.sensemore.io/docs/senseway_system_integration.md

 </tr>
 </table>

-The configuration of a specific device can be modified using the following topic
+The configuration of a specific device can be modified using the following topic.

 <table>
 <tr>